azdavis/azdavis.net/posts/en/unrecur.md

 ## Avoid early return

 We have some early returns in `func` and `gunc` for the base case.
-It's bad coding style, but we're going to remove the `return` and instead use a bit `else` case.
+We're going to remove the `return` and instead use a big `else`, indenting everything that used to be after the `return` in one level.

-We need to do this because we're going to be putting both functions in one big wrapper function, to remove the **mutual** recursion (we'll still be recursive, but it'll be one function).
+This isn't great coding style, but we need to do this because we're going to be putting both functions in one big wrapper function, to remove the **mutual** recursion (we'll still be recursive, but it'll be one function).
 That wrapper function will need to do its own bookkeeping, so we can't be `return`ing explicitly at inopportune times.

+Note that the diffs shown here are ignoring whitespace changes, otherwise they'd be massive and confusing.

 ```diff
 @@ -3,8 +3,8 @@ use crate::common::{Data, Event, THRESHOLD};